 Offers a setting for members to share concerns and develop self-awareness through self-disclosure and feedback.

-The facilitator's role is to set the stage
+The facilitator's role is to set the stage so that the setting can support sharing.

 Advantages of Group Counseling for Members

 - An opportunity to learn coping techniques from peers. - Increased ability to see issues more clearly when expressed by others. - Increased willingness to share concerns which may seem "shameful" or "crazy". - An opportunity to learn from the diversity of other group members.